Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-So at Blitley Park in World War II, strenuous efforts were made to use
+So at Bletchley Park in World War II, strenuous efforts were made to use

-cheats bletchley park would sometimes ask the royal air force to seed a particular area of the
+Bletchley Park would sometimes ask the Royal Air Force to seed a particular area of the North Sea with mines,

 So they'd just drop a whole bunch of mines in there.